ehayik/web-scraping-kata/README.md

 2. Open the project folder.
 3. Run `mvn clean compile` to install the necessary dependencies from the POM file.

-### Running standalone
+### Running locally

-1. Run `mvn spring-boot:run -Dspring-boot.run.profiles=standalone`
+1. Run `mvn spring-boot:run`

 > **Note:**
-> The web scrapper will use the _Chrome_ browser installed in your machine, and latest _ChromeDriver_ version will be downloaded.
+> The web scrapper will use the _Firefox_ browser installed in your machine, and latest _Gecko Driver_ version will be downloaded.

 ### Running container